DOI-USGS/vizstorm-GIF/README.md

 To build the storm GIF:
 1. Make your best guess about an appropriate `bbox` in viz_config.yml.
 1. Make your best guess about a good site list in 2_process/src/filter_sites_custom.R (this can be broad, at the cost of needing to pull and plot more NWIS data in early iterations).
+It can be helpful to see the site numbers on the figures with the spark lines as you iterate through site selection.
+One way to do this is to add this `text(full_poly$x[1]-strwidth("5555"), full_poly$y[1], labels=site)` to the `prep_spark_line_fun` where the stage shapes are being added to the plot.
+Just delete when you're done iterating.
 1. Build 6_storm_gif_tasks.yml with `scmake('6_storm_gif_tasks.yml')`.
 1. Choose a GIF frame to build to preview the vizzy setup.
 The dates and therefore exact filenames will differ, but you may want to build one gif_frame and one gif_TEST_frame (which shows the bbox) to start.
 For example, you might run `scmake('6_visualize/tmp/gif_frame_a_20170825_00.png', '6_storm_gif_tasks.yml')` and/or `scmake('6_visualize/tmp/gif_TEST_frame_a_20170825_00.png', '6_storm_gif_tasks.yml')`
 1. If jumping directly to building a gif_frame, you may find that some steps (especially fetches from the internet) require retries.
 It may boost your overall build efficiency to `scmake` some of these steps individually rather than relying on the full `scipiper` chain, mainly because of known issues https://github.com/USGS-R/scipiper/issues/70 and https://github.com/USGS-R/scipiper/issues/47.